Wonderful gardens in a variety of styles set amidst marvellous lakeside scenery

 - Day 1: Thursday 12 September

-- We fly from London Heathrow arriving at Milan Linate mid-afternoon.
+- We fly from London Heathrow arriving at Milan Malpensa late afternoon.
 We drive to Moltrasio on Lake Como for six nights at the 4* Grand Hotel Imperiale.
 There will be a group dinner in our hotel - wine, water and coffee are included with all group lunches and dinners.

 - Day 2: Friday 13 September

 - We visit Villa Pizzo near Cernobbio, This is the largest private garden on the lake, with formal gardens and much English-style planting, all laid out along the lakeside frontage - truly enchanting.
-We continue to Cernobbio for lunch (not included) after which we visit a nearby private garden, guided by the owner who has for nearly three decades developed a series of interconnecting ‘rooms’ – a marriage of Italian formality and English-style planting.
+We continue to Cernobbio for lunch (not included) after which we travel by coach south of Como close to Lake Arserio to visit a private garden, guided by the owner who has for nearly three decades developed a series of interconnecting ‘rooms’ – a marriage of Italian formality and English-style planting.
 We return to our hotel and there will be a group dinner in a local restaurant.

 - Day 3: Saturday 14 September